M6 Toll: Collection

-A new transformational tolling system involving Automatic Number Plate Recognition (ANPR) technology is currently being trialed on the M6toll as part of the M6toll’s Road Ahead strategy.
+A new tolling system involving Automatic Number Plate Recognition (ANPR) technology is currently being trialed on the M6 Toll as part of the Road Ahead strategy.

 The ANPR cameras will identify licence plate data, removing the need for card payments at the toll plazas and replacing them with a remote payment system linked to online accounts.
-It will enable seamless end to end journeys and mean customers can manage all transactions via the M6toll website, whether for a single vehicle or larger fleets spread across a number of depots.
+It will enable seamless end to end journeys and mean customers can manage all transactions via the M6 Toll website, whether for a single vehicle or larger fleets spread across a number of depots.

-The ANPR system was Initially launched on 8 April 2021 as a pilot project for business customers, with Maritime, one of the UK’s largest logistics operators, becoming the first vehicles to pay for their journeys on the M6toll via the new tolling system.
+The ANPR system was Initially launched on 8 April 2021 as a pilot project for business customers, with Maritime, one of the UK's largest logistics operators, becoming the first vehicles to pay for their journeys on the M6toll via the new tolling system.
 Once the trials have been completed with Maritime and other commercial vehicle operators, the ANPR system will be rolled out to other road users.

-Midland Expressway Ltd
+Midland Expressway Limited

-The contract to build and operate the M6 Toll was won by Midland Expressway Ltd (MEL) in 1991.
+The contract to build and operate the M6 Toll was won by Midland Expressway Limited (MEL) in 1991.
 In 2005 MEL reported an operating profit of around £16 million.
 Total revenue was £45 million, with staff and other operating costs amounting to £11.4 million and depreciation of £17.4 million.
 Taking into account net interest costs of around £43 million, that leaves an overall loss of £26.5 million in 2005 – their first full financial year.

 As of June 2005, MEL was 100% owned by Macquarie Infrastructure Group (MIG) of Australia, which operated several tolled roads in Australia and North America.
 Long term debt was £819 million as of 30 June 2005.
 Disappointing traffic figures for 2005 led to a price rise in June, and MIG Chief Executive Steve Allen commented in the Australian newspaper The Age, "What we need is to slow down the M6".

 Business leaders in Staffordshire, now effectively closer to London, welcomed the opening of the road, saying that it would make it easier to do business there.

 In June 2006 the decision to not increase tolls was put down to disappointing traffic levels and led to a reduction in value for the owner.

 In 2010 MIG was split into two, and the M6 Toll is now managed by Macquarie Atlas Roads.

-The road was put up for sale in 2016 and was sold to IFM Investors in June 2017.
+The road was sold to IFM Investors in June 2017.